High performance and strength

 - High performance and strength

 The forging process is used in applications where performance and strength are critical requirements.

-Forged components are commonly found at points of stress and shock.
-Pistons, gears and wheel spindles in high performance automobiles and aircraft are often made from forged aluminum.
+Forging components are commonly found at points of stress and shock.
+Pistons, gears, and wheel spindles in high performance automobiles and aircraft are often made from forged aluminum.

 - Forged aluminum perfect for aerospace